JETU

 Investment Approach and Strategy

-Composition The composition of BMO ETFs is dictated by the underlying index they track.
-This can range from a diversified basket of large-cap U.S. stocks, to international equities, government and corporate bonds, or even commodities.
+Composition The composition of BMO ETFs is determined by the underlying index or strategy they track.
+This can include a diverse range of assets such as equities, fixed-income securities (bonds), commodities, and sometimes alternative investments like real estate or infrastructure.

 Market Position